 The functional currency is the currency of the primary economic environment in which the entity operates.
-The functional currency of the Company and its wholly owned U.S. and Peruvian subsidiaries, Dimension Resources (USA) Inc., Camino Ventures S.A.C., and a Peruvian corporation, which the Company has an irrevocable right to acquire, Minera NDR Peru S.A.C., is the Canadian Dollar.
+The functional currency of the Company, Dimension Resources (USA) Inc., the Peru subsidiaries and the Guernsey subsidiaries is the Canadian Dollar.
+The functional currency of the Argentinian subsidiaries is the Argentinian Peso.
 The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, the Effects of Changes in Foreign Exchange Rates ("IAS 21").